 The goal of either type of trabeculoplasty is to stimulate the eye to release extra amounts of certain enzymes known as matrix metalloproteinases (MMPs) to clean the trabecular meshwork so that the aqueous humour can flow out of the anterior chamber through the angle more easily and thus lower the eye pressure.
 The effect of this technique usually takes up to 6 weeks from the time of treatment and is less likely to be effective the more a person’s eye has already been treated by other means.
 Therefore, the SLT has moved itself up higher in the treatment regimen such that it is often tried as initial therapy or after a single medication is no longer effective enough to lower the eye pressure.

 Laser trabeculoplasty is an in-office technique at the West Coast Glaucoma Centre.
-After instilling a drop of topical anaesthetic, a lens is touched to your eye in order to bend the laser light and focus it on the trabecular meshwork surface.
+After instilling a drop of topical anaesthetic, and a glaucoma drop to prevent a pressure spike, a lens is touched to your eye in order to bend the laser light and focus it on the trabecular meshwork surface.
 The technique takes approximately five minutes per eye.
-Afterwards, a glaucoma eye drop will also be instilled to reduce the chance of a sudden spike in eye pressure and you will wait in the waiting room for 30-60 minutes so that we can recheck you before you leave.
 Follow-up will be arranged for 1 week later and 6 weeks later and you will likely take an anti-inflammatory eye drop for several days to make sure you do not have any discomfort.